Have you been using a hot water bottle on the area of pain? That’s a very natural thing to do and heat is very soothing – but is it good for you?

 I have seen many patients who come to the clinic with ever increasing pain around the pelvis and down the back of the thigh – often caused by problems in the sacroiliac joint.
 More often than not, they have been using a hot water bottle to try and ease the pain and are completely surprised when I recommend using cold instead.
 Certainly, the hot water eases the contraction in the muscles and in that sense feels quite soothing, but the main problem here is not the muscles themselves but the joint inflammation and after an hour of heat, this simply gets worse resulting in a cycle of more heat and more pain.

-What is a cold compress?
-I use a gel pack that can be left in the deep freeze but remains flexible.
+I use a cold gel pack that can be left in the deep freeze but remains flexible.
 Frozen peas are also good in an emergency.
-In either case, only use for 3 minutes at a time and never directly onto your skin.
+In either case, only use for 5 minutes at a time and never directly onto your skin.
 Always wrap a tea towel around the pack.

 So as a guide, pretty much any injury within 48 hours responds better to a cold compress.
 For anything else, I would recommend you come and see me before applying your trusty hot water bottle unless its on your feet!